-Although only available in the last two surveys, that is for the period 1991 to 2000, the variables examined in table 4 allow us to account for some of the differences between jobs that are supposed to generate wage growth differentials.
+Although only available in the last two surveys, that is for the period 1991 to 2000, the variables examined in Table 4 allow us to account for some of the differences between jobs that are supposed to generate wage growth differentials.
 These have here been included as control variables in the analysis and the results are shown in model 2.
 (The advancement prospects indicator is only available in the last survey, and therefore it cannot be included in these analyses of wage growth.)
-The only substantive difference in relation to those in model 1 is that the effect of undereducation here is insignificant, in part probably due to the reduced sample size.
-More importantly, the slightly larger point estimate for overeducation is still not significantly different from that of matched education.
+The only substantive difference in relation to those in model 1 is that the effect of undereducation relative to matched education here is insignificant, in part probably due to the reduced sample size.
+More importantly, the point estimate for overeducation.
 There is thus still no clear evidence of any catch-up among the overeducated.

 Since the career mobility theory focuses on career investment decisions, it would seem plausible that the return to investment would be greater among the relatively young.
 They would simply have the greatest opportunity to recuperate any short term losses in the return to education.
-This idea is examined in model 3, where we analyze wage growth among those below 35 years of age.
+This idea is examined in model 3, where we analyze wage growth among those with less than 15 years of experience.
 However, the estimate for overeducation is not greater than that for matched education, and here it is not even significantly greater than zero.
 Support for the theory of career mobility is again lacking.

-For theoretical reasons, however, the specifications (5) should be extended.
+For theoretical reasons, however, the specification in Eq.
+(5) should be extended.
 Wage careers clearly involve state dependence: the wage rate at t_1 causally affects the wage rate at t_2 , primarily due to downward stickiness but also to differential growth rates across starting wage levels.
 One possibility is for example that the equality of the RE and OE estimates in the OLS model is due to a combination of two different offsetting growth processes.
 The career and search theories thus postulate greater wage growth among the overeducated.
-However, the overeducated tend to earn more than the correctly matched employees, see table 3, and growth rates tend to decrease with starting wage (i.e., a ceiling effect).
+However, the overeducated tend to earn more than correctly matched employees with the same job requirements (see Table 3), and growth rates tend to decrease with starting wage (i.e., a ceiling effect).
 This would imply a downward pressure on the growth rates of the overeducated, suggesting that the equality just documented may be the outcome of two counteracting processes.
 In order to reach firmer conclusions, we therefore need to examine the importance of the starting wage level more closely.

-Proceeding from eq.
+Proceeding from Eq.
 (5) and taking the starting level of wages into account yields